 This internship is part-time (15-20 hours/week) and is unpaid.
 However, students may arrange to receive academic credit for their internship through their university.

 These internships are designed to provide the individuals selected with the opportunity for practical experience in an environment that successfully mixes academic study with public policy.
 Responsibilities include:

->

-> - Assisting with the organization and implementation of KICUS events
+- Assisting with the organization, planning and implementation of KICUS events, meetings and programming

-> - Assisting staff in managing and updating KICUS's database and website
+- Assisting staff in managing and updating KICUS's database and website

 - Assisting staff with communications and logistics strategies

 - Assisting with the preparation of publications